 With the second expansion, Diablo 4 finally received a loot filter that allows you to search for items specifically.
-Where to find it and how to set it up, you can learn here on MeinMMO.
+Where to find it and how to set it up can be found here on MeinMMO.

 What is the loot filter?
-The loot filter has been requested by the community pretty much since the release and is finally in the game.
-With the filter, you can specifically hide, show, or color-code equipment items.
-This applies to your inventory, the loot chest, and the offerings at merchants.
+The loot filter has been requested by the community since the release and is finally in the game.
+With the filter, you can specifically hide, display or color-code equipment items.
+This applies to your inventory, the loot chest, and the offerings from merchants.

-The filter was introduced with “Lord of Hatred”, but it is a feature of the base game – you do not need to own the DLC to use it.
+The filter was introduced with “Lord of Hatred,” but it is a feature for the base game – you do not need to own the DLC to use it.

-Where can I find the loot filter in Diablo 4?
-You can find the loot filter in the game menu under “Options” in the “Gameplay” tab.
+Where do I find the loot filter in Diablo 4?
+You find the loot filter in the game menu under “Options” in the “Gameplay” tab.
 There you have the option to open the loot filter directly.
-You can also check the box in the row above so that the loot filter is displayed directly in the menu.
+You can also check a box in the line above to have the loot filter displayed directly in the menu.
 After that, you can easily access the loot filter through the game menu.

-Under “Controls”, you can assign a key to toggle the filter on and off.
-This is especially handy for checking whether the filter is working correctly or to quickly see and pick up all drops on the ground.
+Additionally, you can assign a key in “Controls” to toggle the filter on and off.
+This is particularly useful to check if the filter is working correctly or to briefly see all drops on the ground and pick them up.

-This is how you create loot filters: First, you assign a name, which helps you for an overview if you want to switch between different filters later.
-Then you add rules (max 25 per filter) that you can activate or deactivate individually.
+Here’s how you create a loot filter: First, assign a name to help you keep track if you want to switch between different filters later.
+Then, add rules (up to 25 per filter) that you can individually activate or deactivate.
 The rules are weighted from top to bottom.
 You can change the order at any time, duplicate or delete rules.

 You can then assign various conditions to the rules.

 You have a total of ten different conditions to choose from.
-Once you set conditions, you should determine the visibility.
-In the top right corner, you can set how exactly the loot filter should work: You can either show or hide items, color them in your preferred color, or hide the text label.
+Once you set conditions, you should determine visibility.
+In the upper right, you can set how the loot filter should behave: You can either display or hide items, color them in your desired color, or hide the text label.

 The following conditions can be set: